 - Report experiencing both gastrointestinal and non-gastrointestinal symptoms (for example, leaky gut syndrome, bloating and brain fog)

-- Experience improvements in symptoms when on a gluten-free diet
+- Experience improvements in these gluten sensitivity symptoms when on a gluten-free diet

-Symptoms of gluten intolerance (or NCGS) are widespread and can include:
+Symptoms of gluten intolerance or non-celiac gluten sensitivity (NCGS) are widespread and can include:

 - Digestive and IBS symptoms, including abdominal pain, cramping, bloating, constipation or diarrhea